 - Why you should be using this feature in the first place

-We can’t wait to show you more, but in the meantime, you can also take a look at our guide and prepare some questions for our Q&A at the end of the webinar.
+You can also take a look at our guide to help you out with setting up.
 Try some raster visualization options yourself by signing in, or if you already haven’t, create your account and start using GIS Cloud today!

 As always, we would be happy to hear from you, so feel free to send us an email at firstname.lastname@example.org and we can help you with your setup.